williamslab/druid/README.md

 To obtain the files necessary for running DRUID, one should run the getIBD.py script as follows:

-python getIBD.py -f [file1.ibd] [file2.ibd] [file3.ibd] -m [mapfile.map] -t 1 -s 1 -o [output_prefix]
+`python getIBD.py -f [file1.ibd] [file2.ibd] [file3.ibd] -m [mapfile.map] -t 1 -s 1 -o [output_prefix]`

-where file1.ibd, file2.ibd, and file3.ibd are the three .ibd files output by Refined IBD, mapfile.map is a PLINK formatted map file containing genetic position information which
+where 'file1.ibd', 'file2.ibd', and 'file3.ibd' are the three .ibd files output by Refined IBD, 'mapfile.map' is a PLINK formatted map file containing genetic position information which
-corresponds to the VCF file input to Refined IBD, '-t 1' ensures pairwise proportions of genome shared IBD are output, and '-s 1' ensures segment information is output.
+corresponds to the VCF file input to Refined IBD, `-t 1` ensures pairwise proportions of genome shared IBD are output, and `-s 1` ensures segment information is output.

 DRUID OUTPUT
 ------------

 Four columns:

 ind1
 ind2
 DRUID (degree of relatedness/relationship inferred by DRUID)